mashrin/ham-or-spam/README.md

    )
 >>>
 >>> body = \
-{'email_text': 'Dear Tasdik, I would like to immediately transfer 10000 '
+{'email_text': 'Dear Inderpartap, I would like to immediately transfer 10000 '
                'thousand dollars to your account as my beloved husband has ' 'expired and I have nobody to ask for to transfer the money ' 'to your account.
 I come from the family of the royal prince '